Higher Nakayama algebras I: Construction: Abstract

 \section{Abstract}

 We introduce higher dimensional analogues of the Nakayama algebras from the viewpoint of Iyama's higher Auslander--Reiten theory.
-More precisely, for each Nakayama algebra $A$ and each positive integer $d$, we construct a finite dimensional algebra $A^{(d)}$ having a distinguished $d$-cluster-tilting $A^{(d)}$-module whose endomorphism algebra is a higher dimensional analogue of the Auslander algebra of $A$.
+More precisely, for each Na\-ka\-ya\-ma algebra $A$ and each positive integer $d$, we construct a finite dimensional algebra $A^{(d)}$ having a distinguished $d$-cluster-tilting $A^{(d)}$-module whose endomorphism algebra is a higher dimensional analogue of the Auslander algebra of $A$.
 We also construct higher dimensional analogues of the mesh category of type $\mathbb{ZA}_\infty$ and the tubes.

 \subjclass[2010]{Primary: 16G70.
 Secondary: 16G20}

 \keywords{Auslander--Reiten theory; Auslander--Reiten quiver; Nakayama algebras; cluster-tilting; homological embedding;}